 Judicial functions of courts and tribunals

-The Act does not apply to the judicial functions of courts and tribunals (s6).
+The FOI Act does not apply to the judicial functions of courts and tribunals (s6).

-The following business unit(s) of AGD are subject to s6 of the Act:
+The following business units in AGD are subject to s6 of the Act:

 • South Australian Civil and Administrative Tribunal (SACAT)